Best trunk bike racks: The easiest option to safely and securely transport your bike on your car

 Will my car rack be compatible with my bike?

-If you are needing to transport a child's bike then you are going to want to look at the width of the support bars.
+If you need to transport a child's bike, then you are going to want to look at the width of the support bars.
 Bars that sit wide apart do a better job at spreading the load of an adult bike but a child's bike will sometimes end up being too small to sit on both bars.
 If a bike is too small, there's no fixing that.

-The opposite direction would also be an issue. trunk-mount bike racks have low max weight limits.
-This comes from the fact that the weight rests on the sheet metal, and in some cases the glass, of the car.
+The opposite direction would also be an issue.
+Trunk-mount bike racks have low max weight limits.
+This comes from the fact that the weight rests on the sheet metal, and in some cases, the glass, of the car.
 You can't rest a bunch of weight on the contact points without damaging the car.
 Road bikes are generally going to be okay and most hybrid bikes will be okay too.
-You'll have to look more closely at any mountain bikes but it's likely they will be okay too.
+You'll have to look more closely at any mountain bikes but they will likely be okay too.
 E-bikes are where you will run into issues, and are almost always going to be over the weight limit.
 However, there are e-bike-specific car racks out there.

 How do I carry step-through bikes on my trunk mounted bike rack?